 This article focuses on intussusception in children.

 Intussusception is caused by part of the intestine being pulled inward into itself.
-This can block the passage of food through the intestine.
-If the blood supply is cut off, the segment of intestine pulled inside can die.

 The pressure created by the walls of the intestine pressing together causes:

 Intussusception can block the passage of food through the intestine.
 If the blood supply is cut off, the segment of intestine pulled inside can die.
 Heavy bleeding may also occur.
 If a hole develops, infection, shock, and dehydration can take place very rapidly.

 The cause of intussusception is not known.
 Conditions that may lead to the problem include:

 The reason for the problem is more likely to be found in older children.